afinemax/swift-bat/README.md

 # Swift-BAT

-Swift-BAT is a repository containing the analysis pipeline for searching and placing fluence limits on associated $\gamma$-ray emission from the Canadian Hydrogen Intensity Mapping Experiment/Fast Radio Burst (CHIME/FRB) telescope.
+Swift-BAT is a repository containing the analysis pipeline for searching and placing fluence limits on associated $\gamma$-ray emission from CHIME/FRBs.

 If the corresponding SWIFT/BAT data does not exist locally, the pipeline will automatically download it.
+(Key flag argument).

 The pipeline uses a boxcar search convolution over user-set time scales and energy bands around a user-set search window (centered on the CHIME trigger time).
 To search for FRBs.